-- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; and - Addressing the risks of fraud through management override of controls by performing journal entry testing.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - · Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; - Critically assessing accounting estimates impacting amounts included in the financial statements for evidence of management bias; and - Identifying any significant transactions outside of the normal course of business.
+Our approach included reviewing Board minutes and correspondence with the PRA and FCA.

-There are inherent limitations in the audit procedures described above and the primary responsibility for the prevention and detection of irregularities including fraud rests with management.
+There are inherent limitations in the audit procedures described above and the primary responsibility for the prevention and detection of irregularities, including fraud, rests with management.
 As with any audit, there remained a risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.

-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities is available on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditor's report.

-Report on Other Legal and Regulatory Requirements.
+Report on Other Legal and Regulatory Requirements- Other information